Seasonal Shopper’s Calendar.

 • Floor Coverings

 Behr paint goes on rebate every three day weekend at Home Depot and has a better color selection.
 It is also highly rated on Consumer Reports as best paint for your $$.
-(Presidents Day??)
+(Presidents Day specials??)

 • Frozen food month.
 You’ll find many stores are offering free freezers or fill-a-bag deals.

-• Between March and April, look for spring cleaning deals, so many cleaner items will be on sale.
+• Between March and April, look for spring cleaning deals, as many cleaner items will be on sale.

 • With Easter, look for eggs, ham, Kraft products to cycle into good sales.